A Perfect Morning Routine: 5 Tips

 2. Make a high protein breakfast for all-day energy

-mood, alertness, attention, and general performance throughout the day.
+A high protein breakfast can make a difference in mood, alertness, attention, and general performance throughout the day.
 There are many ways to make a protein-packed breakfast that will help you start your day off right by using foods like eggs, meat, nuts, and avocados, which can help to regulate your appetite and keep you full until lunch time.
 Additionally, Greek yogurt and protein shakes contain high levels of protein but can be low in calories, making them a smart choice for anyone looking to maintain a healthy weight or diet.

 Another important aspect of eating a protein-rich breakfast is the role of hormones in regulating hunger and food intake.
 Studies have shown, a higher protein diet lowers the hormone, ghrelin, which plays a key role in telling your brain that you're full or hungry, so it's important to keep these levels in balance by avoiding excess carbs or sugar.